 Difference #1 – ALLO makes it easy.

-When we first moved to Gering and learned of our Internet choices, I stopped into the local Charter office and grabbed a price sheet.
+When we first moved to Gering and learned of our Internet choices, I stopped into the local Spectrum office and grabbed a price sheet.
 Then I went online and realized there were exclusive “online” prices.
 Then I decided to call in and received my third different price for Internet (but this call-in price was super exclusive and good only for the next 30 minutes!).
 Why?
-Why Charter, would you make your business practices like murky waters filled with quicksand for your potential customers to wade through?
-I wanted to be your customer, to give you money every month for a service, but was then leery to commit thinking that tomorrow there might be a better deal.
+Why Spectrum, would you make your business practices like murky waters filled with quicksand for your potential customers to wade through?
+I wanted to be your customer, to give you money every month for a service but was then leery of committing, thinking that tomorrow there might be a better deal.
 Shouldn’t you make it as easy as possible for me, as a consumer, to choose to do business with you?
-With ALLO, it doesn’t matter if you talk to me in the office, call us, or sign up online; we offer the same price regardless across all our markets.

 Difference #2 – We work very hard to keep our customers.

-I won’t bore you with the details of the digital conversion that affected our family’s Charter Internet for two weeks.
-When we finally got a technician to show up at our house (eight hours after they said they would be there) the technician said “No cost to repair this tonight – it was on our side of your service”.
+I won’t bore you with the digital conversion details that affected our family’s Spectrum Internet for two weeks.
+When we finally got a technician to show up at our house (eight hours after they said they would be there), the technician said, “No cost to repair this tonight – it was on our side of your service.”
 Excuse me?
-No “I’m sorry about the inconvenience”, no “thank you for your patience” no nada.
+No, “I’m sorry about the inconvenience,” no, “thank you for your patience,” no nada.
 Instead, I was left with the impression that I was supposed to be grateful.
 We need to remember that customers have freedom of choice.
-We need to work hard to win our customers over month after month and ALLO does just that.
+We need to work hard to win our customer’s loyalty month after month, and ALLO does just that.

 Difference #3 – You don’t need a degree in economics to get our fair price.

-Every six months when my Charter price increase kicks in I have to call, threaten to leave, get transferred to “the save department,” and negotiate for a better price.
+Every six months, when my Spectrum price increase kicked in, I had to call, threaten to leave, get transferred to “the save department,” and negotiate for a better price.
 I definitely understand the politics and economics behind the rising costs of communications service and know these are often outside of provider control.
-But gather 10 Charter Internet customers in a room with the same package and I guarantee you will have at least four different prices.
+But gather 10 Spectrum Internet customers in a room with the same package, and I guarantee you will have at least four different prices.
 Why?
-If my neighbor is paying $60/month for the exact same Internet package that I’m receiving, and I’m only paying $45…what gives?
+If my neighbor is paying $60/month for the same Internet package that I’m receiving, and I’m only paying $45…what gives?

-As an ALLO employee, I am so thankful that we pride ourselves on honesty and excellent customer service.
+As an ALLO employee and customer, I am so thankful that we pride ourselves on honesty and excellent customer service.
 It makes our jobs and our lives much easier.
-We see our customers as our neighbors in the communities where we live and we don’t have to hide for fear of how our business operates.
-If you have any questions, you can find in me in the front office of our Scottsbluff store.
+We see our customers as our neighbors in the communities where we live, and we don’t have to hide for fear of how our business operates.
+If you have any questions, you can find me in the front office of our Scottsbluff store.
 I’m here Monday – Friday, peddling better service and fair prices, gimmicks not included.